Galois Descent for Real Spectra

 Let $f:A\to B$ be a map of commutative rings.
-The question of descent is the following.
-Given a $B$-module $N$, is there a $A$-module $M$ so that $M \otimes_AB \simeq N$?
-When this happens the module $N$ descends to a module over $A$.
+The question of descent is the following: given a $B$-module $N$, what data on $N$ determines an $A$-module $M$, together with an isomorphism of $B$-modules $M\otimes_AB \simeq N$?

 Given a $B$-module $N$ the descent data for $N$ is necessary gluing data for the module to descend to a module over $A$.
 The descent data can be defined precisely in the following way.
-Let us begin with the following co-cartesion diagram of commutative rings.
+Let us begin with the following truncated semi-cosimplicial diagram.